top

 Washington, D.C., Residential Alzheimer’s Care (Memory Care): Laws, Costs & Financial Help

-Unfortunately, residents with dementia in Community Residence Facilities will eventually need to move out into Assisted Living Residences because the progressive disease worsens over time.
+Unfortunately, residents with dementia in Community Residence Facilities will eventually need to move into Assisted Living Residences because the progressive disease worsens over time.
 The community should be able to anticipate this move and help find a suitable home for the middle and later stages.
 If your loved one with Alzheimer’s or dementia is moving into a Community Residence Facility, be sure to ask how they help with transfers.

 Assisted Living Residences must provide recreational and social activities.
 Other health and social services available to people in assisted living residences in the District of Columbia include: